 Snowbirds: How to plan your sunny winter escape

-If you’re planning to join Canadian Geese down south this winter, BCAA can help you plan, research and book your next adventure here or around the world.
+1/15/2025If you’re planning to find some winter warmth this year, BCAA can help you plan, research and book your next adventure here or around the world.

-You can find a variety of trip planning tools here, including the TripTik® Travel Planner, which helps you create customized routes across North America and is packed with info about where BCAA Members can save with our Rewards Partners.
+You can find a variety of trip planning tools here, including the TripTik® Travel Planner, which helps you create customized routes across North America and is packed with info about where BCAA Members can save with our rewards partners.
 You can also get help booking hotels, car rentals, flights, cruises and international drivers permits.

 Know how long you can stay